bitnose/learning-blog/content/posts/homework-3.md

 **Decrypt the message**

     $ gpg file_name.asc

-**Verify** the sender's identity using a fingerprint of a public key.

-    $ gpg --fingerprint person@email.com

 You can **sign the key** to tell the software you trust the key you have been given and you have verified the person it's associated with.